toothpaste-main/fndt/README.md

 ## Basic Instructions

-1. Paste `replace_characters.bat` in the directory of the files you wish to modify.
+1. Paste `fndt.bat` in the directory of the files you wish to modify.

-2. Double-click `replace_characters.bat` to run script and follow instructions on Command Prompt (if applicable)
+2. Double-click `fndt.bat` to run script and follow instructions on Command Prompt (if applicable)

 > [!CAUTION]
 > This script will modify *all* files in the directory and the changes cannot be undone!